swimmingly/swimmingly.github.io/_pages/other/overview.md

 #### strategy

-Built into man's conscience is a natural government.
+Built into man's conscience and sociality is natural government.
 It is always with us.
 But it becomes muted when we are ill and dependent, as we have been for millennia.
 Fortunately, the idea of the individualist distributed state can be derived by logic.
 It formalizes natural government and resurrects it.

 We recover natural government with a three-point, assymetric strategy: